Learn how to make a smoked beef brisket on a Camp Chef pellet grill following our detailed instructions and recipe below!

 Inject the Brisket

-- Mix the Marinade Injection ingredients well until the sugar appears mostly dissolved.½ Can Beef Broth, 2 Tbsp Worcestershire Sauce, 1 Tbsp Brown Sugar
+- Mix the Marinade Injection ingredients well until the sugar appears mostly dissolved.½ Can Beef Broth, 2 tablespoon Worcestershire Sauce, 1 tablespoon Brown Sugar

 - Place the brisket in an aluminum pan to catch excess liquid from the injections and inject in small amounts every 1 inch or so on both sides against the grain of the meat.